AbyOfficial/FlansRebirth/README.md

 If you encounter any issues while using Flan's Rebirth,
 ## Development

-If you want to contribute to this project, feel free to pitch in and submit a pull request.
-If you plan larger changes, please talk first to other contributers as there might be hidden problems.
+If you want to help me to make fix bugs faster, make new updates, feel free to contribute!

-Instructions on how to build FlansMod are below

 ### Building
 1. Download/clone this repository